teTUNAakita/msPro/README.md

 1000	0.05	0.15
 ```

 This file indicates that there are four cases of integrated foreign DNAs.
 The first column is the tract length of integrated DNAs (*x*).
-The second column is the average nucleotide divergence between the simulated species and one of the species as a sourse of foreign DNAs (*d*)；*d* works as a species name.
-The third column is the frequency given *x* and *d* (*f*). *x* > 0 and 0 < *d* < 1 must be satisfied (the frequency is conditioned such that its summation becomes unity).
+The second column is the average nucleotide divergence between the simulated species and one of the species as sourses of foreign DNAs (*d*)；*d* works as a species name.
+The third column is the frequency given *x* and *d* (*f*). *x* > 0 and 0 < *d* < 1 must be satisfied.
+The frequency is conditioned such that its summation becomes unity.
 The number of species around the focal population (i.e., *d*) is limited to ten.

 ## Output

-The output from the example command in the previous section would look like this (the exact output will depend on the random number generator) :
+The output format is as follows :

 ```
-./msC 5 1 50 -t 1 -c 1 10 -b 0.1 dist.txt
+./msC 5 2 50 -t 1 -c 1 10 -b 0.1 dist.txt
 60073 49535 50877
 segsites: 3, nch: 1
 00000000000000001000000000000000000000000000000000